genericmedia24/lib/docs/guides/scroller.md

 ## New solution

-This library contains a scroller that combines the strong points of both packages to achieve smooth & simple, native & vanilla scrolling.
+This library contains a {@link scroller!Scroller | Scroller} that combines the strong points of both packages to achieve smooth & simple, native & vanilla scrolling.

 ### Basic Example